scottstanfield/compsci/README.md

 ## Python

+Installing [iPython](http://ipython.org/) the interactive Python:

+1. Apple doesn't install a C language compiler on your Mac, and it's needed by many programs.
+Install from the command line tools.

+2. Install the `brew` program from [Homebrew](http://brew.sh)

+`
+	% brew doctor
+	% brew install cowsay
+	% cowsay 'brew is awesome'
+`

+The `brew doctor` command might ask you to modify your path, so that `/usr/local/bin` is in your path before `/usr/bin`.
+Follow those instructions.

+3. Upgrade your Python.
+Apple does ship a version of `python` with OS X, but there are extra features we need, only available by customizing our installation.
+Follow these steps

+   easy_install ipython[all]
+   iptest
+   brew install pyqt

 * [Dive into Python](http://www.diveintopython.net)
 My favorite book jumps right in.
 It may assume you have some programming knowledge, but I like the detail in each chapter.